|

 April 17, 2010

-Illinois Wesleyan will celebrate the 50th anniversary of the founding of its four-year baccalaureate nursing program with special events on April 17, 2010.
+Illinois Wesleyan celebrated the 50th anniversary of the founding of its four-year baccalaureate nursing program with special events on April 17, 2010.

-All nursing alumni are welcome, including those who attended before and after the current program began in 1959.
+All nursing alumni were welcomed, including those who attended before and after the current program began in 1959.

-"This celebration will provide an opportunity not only to recognize the role Illinois Wesleyan has played in nursing education, but also to celebrate our alumni's contributions to the field of nursing," said Vickie Folse, School of Nursing Director.
+"This celebration provided an opportunity not only to recognize the role Illinois Wesleyan has played in nursing education, but also to celebrate our alumni's contributions to the field of nursing," said Vickie Folse, School of Nursing Director.

-Highlights of the April celebration will include a look at how the fields of nursing and nursing education have dramatically changed in the past 50 years, and how the perception of nurses has evolved in society.
+Highlights of the April celebration included a look at how the fields of nursing and nursing education have dramatically changed in the past 50 years, and how the perception of nurses has evolved in society.

-Central figures in the program's history will be commemorated, including the late Lloyd M. Bertholf, who led the movement to create a four-year baccalaureate program during his tenure as Illinois Wesleyan's president, and Mary D. Shanks, who was the first director of the Brokaw Collegiate School of Nursing.
+Central figures in the program's history were commemorated, including the late Lloyd M. Bertholf, who led the movement to create a four-year baccalaureate program during his tenure as Illinois Wesleyan's president, and Mary D. Shanks, who was the first director of the Brokaw Collegiate School of Nursing.

-Barbara (Carlson) Nathan, a 1980 graduate of the School of Nursing, is serving as the anniversary program's chair, while Caroline F. Rupert Professor of Nursing Donna Hartweg is helping coordinate the event.
+Barbara (Carlson) Nathan, a 1980 graduate of the School of Nursing, served as the anniversary program's chair, while Caroline F. Rupert Professor of Nursing Donna Hartweg helped to coordinate the event.